LockTar/AzureAdApplicationManagement/README.md

 - No 'New' task for v3.
 Can be done with the 'Set' task (was already recommended way)
 - Update documentation
 - Deprecate all v2 tasks
+- Don't set default Reply url when creating new application (not mandatory anymore by Microsoft)

 ## FAQ